DataSF/draft-publishing-standards/basemap/README.md

 ### Illustration

-The following illustrates the relationships above.
+The following illustrates the relationship among the components.

 ![](/assets/address_components_illustration.png)